kbsriram/mcpiapi/README.md

-I've added an experimental command `world.setTileEntityHex(x,y,z,hex)`, which takes an `x,y,z` position relative to the spawn point, and an ASCII hex string representing a tile entity in (NBT format)[http://wiki.vg/NBT].
-The main purpose was to have some (weak) support for importing schematic files, and you can see (an experimental script)[mcpimods/python/load.py) that tries to load schematic files.
-It doesn't always do the right thing, but it's good enough to have some fun creating structures from (schematic files)[http://minecraft.gamepedia.com/Schematic_file_format]
+I've added an experimental command `world.setTileEntityHex(x,y,z,hex)`, which takes an `x,y,z` position relative to the spawn point, and an ASCII hex string representing a tile entity in [NBT format](http://wiki.vg/NBT).
+The main purpose was to have some (weak) support for importing schematic files, and you can see [an experimental script](mcpimods/python/load.py) that tries to load schematic files.
+It doesn't always do the right thing, but it's good enough to have some fun creating structures from [schematic files](http://minecraft.gamepedia.com/Schematic_file_format)

-Reading an (autofarm schematic)[http://www.minecraft-schematics.com/schematic/934/] via the in-game `/python` command.
+Reading an [autofarm schematic](http://www.minecraft-schematics.com/schematic/934/) via the in-game `/python` command.
 ![Reading a schematic](../master/downloads/load_mod.gif?raw=true)